Adilmunawar/adinox/README.md

 * **Bug Reports:** Report any issues you find.
 * **Feature Requests:** Suggest new features.

-## Code of Conduct

-We have adopted a [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) that we expect project participants to adhere to.
-Please read it before contributing.

 ## License

 AdiNox is licensed under the [License Name] License.
 See the [LICENSE](LICENSE) file for more information.
 (Replace with the actual license, e.g., MIT, Apache 2.0)